-Figure 4.3.4b Goto View and Goto Group submenus
+Figure 4.3.4b Goto View and Goto Group submenus (Five User Screens enabled)

 4.3.5 Archive configuration

 - 1. For the sake of brevity, the phrase 'memory device' is used for whatever mass-storage medium is fitted to the recorder (integral or via a USB port). - 2.
 CSV format files are not as secure as Packed Binary format files.